kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/simplified-mini-game.md

 #Simplified MiniGame - Starter Code

-**If you did not submit a working MiniGame for Project 1, then you can follow these steps to add required functionality of simplified minigame for Project 3.  **
+ If you did not submit a working MiniGame for Project 1, then you can follow these steps to add required functionality of simplified minigame for Project 3.

 **Required Configuration Steps, Details:**

-- **Start:** Create a **backup version of your Project 2 Unity project.**  You will modify this simplified MiniGame, to complete Project 3.
+- **Start:** Create a **backup version of your Project 2 Unity project.**  You will add and modify this simplified MiniGame, to create Project 3.

 - **Step 1: Download and install Inventory-System Code: [Inventory-System Class Files UnityPackage](https://utdallas.box.com/v/InventorySystem-Code). **